 Ilulissat – 50 shades of blue (and white; and grey).

-Ilulissat is Grennland’s second biggest citiy, with roundabout 4000 inhabitants.
+Ilulissat is Greenland’s second biggest citiy, with roundabout 4000 inhabitants.
 Sizewise I would compare it to Edewecht (for those who know.
 That’s where we are from.
 For those who don’t – you can google it if you like…).
+Everything else is quite different.
 Lots of colourful little wooden houses, a harbour with millions of little boats, and – most important – lots and lots of icebergs.

 First, if you travel to Ilulissat, it’s a good idea to book your accomodation ahead – but not any tours.
 Lots of operators around and tours run pretty frequently.
 We had prebooked a boat tour through the icefjord with World of Greenland, which was completely unnecessary, since they run daily and usually have some free places left.
 So if you stay more than lets say three days, no need to book ahead.
 We also found out there are other operators offering the same tour slightly cheaper (Check out the flyers in Café Kangia).

 That said, the iceberg sightseeing by boat is pretty spectacular.
 We did the evening tour, which started at 10 pm in bright daylight and ended around half past midnight at dusk, just after sunset.
 The icebergs glow in all different kinds of colours, it’s absolutely amazing!
 It does get pretty cold though, even in the beginning of August we were happy to warm ourselves up with tea and coffee on board.